QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 R_squared
 ```

-## Key step
+## Key Step

 Now we come to the key step of verifying that equilibrium outcomes for prices and quantities are identical
-in the pooling equilibrium and Townsend's original model.
+in the pooling equilibrium  original model that led Townsend to an infinite-dimensional state space.

-We accomplish this by  compute a population linear least squares regression of the noisy signal that firms in the other
+We accomplish this by  computing a population linear least squares regression of the noisy signal that firms in the other
 industry receive in a pooling equilibrium on  time $t$ information that a firm   receives in Townsend's
 original model.

 Let's compute the regression and stare at the $R^2$: